blobaa/bba-did-method-specification/docs/markdown/spec.md

 This document specifies the `bba` DID method as part of the [Blobaa](https://github.com/blobaa) project.
 It conforms to the [DID Core Specification](https://www.w3.org/TR/2020/WD-did-core-20200731/) (W3C Working Draft 31 July 2020) specified by the [W3C DID Working Group](https://www.w3.org/2019/did-wg/).

 A reference implementation for handling the `bba` CRUD operations is available [here](https://github.com/blobaa/bba-did-method-handler-ts).
+More resources are listed within the [README](../../README.md) file.

 ## Version